Struct Arc

 Evaluate(NFloat)

-Evaluates the arc at a normalized parameter t
+Evaluates the arc at a normalized parameter t, returning the corresponding point.

 public Point Evaluate(NFloat t)